smallmummy/vcblog/_posts/2023-02-17-Tradmark-Good-Services-Classification-CNN.md

 ### Details on the process

-firstly, I got the over-fitting with not surprisingly as shown in the below picture:
+firstly, I got the over-fitting not surprisingly as shown in the below picture:

 ![](https://raw.githubusercontent.com/smallmummy/blog_picture/master/trademark_good-service_text_classification_CNN/over_fitting_diagram_1.png)
 <center><div style="border-bottom: 1px solid #d9d9d9;display: inline-block;color: #999;">Figure: Output Digram From a Over-fitting Model</div></center><br/>

-from the 2nd epoch, the loss of validation set is increasing and the accuracy is not convergent.
+from the 2nd epoch, the loss of the validation set is increasing and the accuracy is not convergent.

 after I added the extra Dropout layer with 50% dropping and also used L2-Regularization, I got this:
 ![](https://raw.githubusercontent.com/smallmummy/blog_picture/master/trademark_good-service_text_classification_CNN/test_set_highter_than_training_set.png)
 <center><div style="border-bottom: 1px solid #d9d9d9;display: inline-block;color: #999;">Figure: Output Digram From a Over-fitting Model</div></center><br/>

-this time, the loss of train set and validation set didn't go far away with each other, but the werid thing is the accuracy of validation is higher than that of training. then I increase the batch_size from 64 to 256 and also train the model with 80% data. then I got a not-bad pciture:
+this time, the loss of the train set and validation set didn’t go far away with each other, but the weird thing is the accuracy of validation is higher than that of training. then I increase the batch_size from 64 to 256 and also train the model with 80% data. then I got a not-bad picture:

 ![](https://raw.githubusercontent.com/smallmummy/blog_picture/master/trademark_good-service_text_classification_CNN/output_diagram_batch_size_256.png)
 <center><div style="border-bottom: 1px solid #d9d9d9;display: inline-block;color: #999;">Figure: Output Digram of a Batch_size 256 model</div></center><br/>

-the accuracy on test set is 86.88%, then I continue to increase the batch_size t0 512 and train it with full data (940,472 records), at last I got 87.72% on accuracy
+the accuracy on the test set is 86.88%, then I continue to increase the batch_size t0 512 and train it with full data (940,472 records), at last, I got 87.72% accuracy

 ![](https://raw.githubusercontent.com/smallmummy/blog_picture/master/trademark_good-service_text_classification_CNN/output_diagram_last_model.png)